 9/11 was a watershed moment in the generation who lived through it.
 Some compare it to the Kennedy assassination, or John Lennon’s murder in terms of having so deep an emotional impact that people, years and years later, will be able to tell you where they were and what they were doing when they heard the news.

 Tribute in lights in 2012

 I’m nearly over 30 now.
-That girlfriend has gone off and married someone else (and now has an adorable daughter), but we’re still good friends.
+That girlfriend has gone off and married someone else (and now has a TWO adorable daughters), but we’re still good friends.
 I’m in a loving and wonderful relationship with my girlfriend fiancee married now, and live with a 2 cats, a chinchilla and a betta fish (RIP).
+I’m back working at About.com again.
 From our apartment in Queens, we can see the Tribute in Light during the week of 9/11.
 And we remember.
 We remember those we lost (now, also including my mom who first broke the 9/11 news on December 6, 2008).
 We remember why life can be good, and valuable and precious, and why it really is too short.
 We remember how we felt, and how it makes us feel now..
-7 11 years later (no, I can’t believe it’s 7 11 years later).
+7 13 years later (no, I can’t believe it’s 7 13 years later).
 We should never forget.
 We remember by telling our stories.